liliwilson/til/posts/subsea_cabling.md

-# TIL something cool!
-there are about 1.4 million km of cables in the ocean sending data around the world.
+til that there are approximately 1.4 million km of cables under the water carrying data around the world.

-1.4 million km is also, conveniently, about the diameter of the sun!
+1.4 million km is also, approximately, the diameter of the sun!

-pretty crazy.